Skip to content

 • Better manage stress and anxiety by releasing endorphins.

-• Strengthen your abdominal muscles and back, which are often put under strain during pregnancy.
+• Strengthen your abdominal muscles and your back, often put to the test by pregnancy.

-On the other hand, be cool with yourself: listen to your body and don't set overly ambitious goals.
+However, be kind to yourself: listen to your body and don't set overly ambitious goals.
 Keep in mind that every woman recovers at her own pace!

 Too often neglected, perineal rehabilitation is essential after childbirth to prevent: